jtheisen/reconciler/readme.md

 ```

 and it will sync the four respective tables to match the given,
-detached `personSendFromClient` entity by adding, updating and removing
+detached `personSentFromClient` entity by adding, updating and removing
 entities as required.

-It's primary use case are updates on retrieving multiple related entities
+Its primary use case are updates on multiple related entities
 retrieved from a client through an API.

 It is a replacement for the [`GraphDiff`](https://github.com/zzzprojects/GraphDiff) library.

-The EF6 and EFCore versions share the same source code as far as possible
+The EF 6 and EF Core versions share the same source code as far as possible
 to ensure consistency.

-## Nuget
+## NuGet

-There is one Nuget package for each of the two frameworks:
+There is one NuGet package for each of the two frameworks:

 ```
 Install-Package Reconciler.Ef6